bacalhau-project/bacalhau/docs/examples/workload-onboarding/Running-Jupyter-Notebook/index.md

 1. Executing a Simple Hello World Notebook: We will begin with a basic example to familiarize you with the process of running a Jupyter Notebook on Bacalhau.
 We will execute a simple "Hello, World!" notebook to demonstrate the steps required for running a notebook in a containerized environment.

-2. Notebook to Train an MNIST Model: : In this section, we will dive into a more advanced example.
-We will execute a Jupyter Notebook that trains a machine learning model on the popular MNIST dataset.
+2. Notebook to Train an MNIST Model: In this section, we will dive into a more advanced example.
+We will execute a Jupyter Notebook that trains a machine-learning model on the popular MNIST dataset.
 This will showcase the potential of Bacalhau to handle more complex tasks while providing you with insights into utilizing containerized environments for your data science projects.

 ## 1. Executing a Simple Hello World Notebook